 (Original: $50 Million; New as of March 4, 2021: $92 Million)

 The 2000 HSR amendments raised the size-of-the-transaction test to $50 million.
-This figure is currently $90 million, based upon the 2019 annual adjustment.
-On February 27, 2020, however, it will increase to $94 million.
-Accordingly, for transactions that close on or after February 27, 2020, no HSR filing will be required unless the acquisition will result in the acquiring person holding an aggregate total amount of voting securities, non-corporate interests, and/or assets of the acquired person in excess of $94 million.
+This figure is currently $94 million, based upon the 2020 annual adjustment.
+On March 4, 2021, however, this threshold will decline to $92 million.
+Accordingly, for transactions that close on or after March 4, 2021, no HSR filing will be required unless the acquisition will result in the acquiring person holding an aggregate total amount of voting securities, non-corporate interests, and/or assets of the acquired person in excess of $92 million.

 Notification Thresholds for Acquisitions of Voting Securities

 For acquisitions of voting securities, an acquiring person files for the highest applicable notification threshold among five choices.
 Acquiring 50 percent or greater of an issuer’s voting securities is the highest threshold, but below that level there are four different tiers for reporting acquisitions of minority interests in voting securities.
 The notification threshold may determine, for example, whether a subsequent acquisition of additional voting securities in the same issuer will require another HSR filing.
 The new notification thresholds will be, in ascending order: